albertcroig/Stewart-SVG-Projection-js/README.md

 **Wall**
 - A light brown spherical wall positioned according to the "wall distance" and scaled according to the "rotation axis offset".
 - The selected SVG is drawn in the center of the wall.
-Users can toggle the drawing visualization (press spacebar) to see the end result or the drawing process live (press "d").
+Users can toggle the drawing visualization (press spacebar) to toggle visibility.
+To toggle between the end result and the live drawing process, press "d".
 The former is not recommended on slow or old machines due to high processing demands.

 **Simulation**
 - During the animation, the platform moves around the specified center of rotation, using translation and rotation movements.
 Check the [mathematical description](mathematical-description) in its corresponding section.